namecheap/ilc/docs/how-to-guides/react/lesson1.md

 ## Configure ILC to handle the application

-In this step, you will use the public demo website and the "[Develop at "production"](../../develop_at_production.md)" feature to complete the task.
+In this step, you will use the public demo website and the "[Develop in "production"](../../develop_in_production.md)" feature to complete the task.

 !!! note ""
     If you want more control over the process, you may want to use ILC locally